 Sacramento Kings: 21

 In the west, Anthony Davis and Donvan Mitchell are going to have break out seasons this year.
 If Anthony Davis plays anything like he did in the playoffs, he will easily take MVP this year(with Lebron at second).
 Anthony Davis averaged 30.1 PPG and 13.4 RPG this off season and took the Pelicans to the Western Conference semi-finals.
 In the Western Conference Semi-finals against the Golden State warriors, Anthony Davis lead the series in points, rebounds, and blocks.
 Anthony Davis came in 3rd in the MVP vote count, however, last season it was James Harden’s year.
 Anthony Davis will likely have better numbers than Lebron, however, the Pelicans will not likely have a better regular season record than the Lakers.
 Lebron because he is playing with more talent this season and great play-makers such as Rondo and Lonzo Ball, he will see a minute reduction this season his averages should be lower this regular season.
 Making a better case for Lebron James to win MVP.
-This year, the MVP race is wide open and Anthony Davis will likely continue to dominate and get his first MVP.
-And with Lebron out of the East, Joel Embiid, Giannis Antetokounmpo, and Ben Simmons are going to be to really showcase their talents and will likely have great seasons.
+This year, the MVP race is wide open and Lebron James will likely continue to dominate and get his first MVP in the last 5 years.

 Defensive Player of the year: Joel Embiid